 Many other things have changed in the last 3 years, like an evolving campus climate and culture.
 IUP is a school that is seemingly always going through a metamorphosis, so it’s hard to say what will be different in another three short years from now.
 Despite the new changes, I’ll forever hold these memories in my heart—even the memories of loud construction vehicles and crumbling classroom ceilings.

 Still have a few years left at IUP?
-Check out the complete list of IUP houses and apartments for rent in Indiana.
+Check out the complete list of IUP off-campus housing .